The maximum size of a partial spread in a finite projective space: Introduction

 \bs The general strategy of the proof of Theorem~\ref{thm1} is due to Beutelspacher who used it to prove Theorem~\ref{BHP}.
 This strategy relies on {\em subspace partitions} which we shall discuss in Section~\ref{sec:2}.
-Beutelspacher's approach was further extended by Kurz to prove Theorem~\ref{K}.
-In this paper, we developed an averaging argument to further extend this method and prove our main result (see Theorem~\ref{thm1}) in Section~\ref{sec:3}.
+Beutelspacher's approach was extended by Kurz to prove Theorem~\ref{K}.
+In this paper, we developed an averaging argument, which allows us to fully extend Beutelspacher's method and prove our main result (see Theorem~\ref{thm1}) in Section~\ref{sec:3}.